gervanna/100daysofcode/LOG.md

 *01/08/21*

 Finished module 3 of IBM skills course.
 Read an article - ["Identity-Based Habits: How to Actually Stick to Your Goals This Year"](https://jamesclear.com/identity-based-habits) by James Clear.
 Found out about an awesome repository [karan/Projects](https://github.com/karan/Projects).

+## FoTW - #8
+*01/09/21*

+Finished the Cybersecurity Fundamentals and started one called "Working in a Digital World: Professional Skills".